 - Object Stuck Between Teeth: Gently floss between your teeth to try and dislodge the object.
 Do not try any other methods of removal as this can damage your tooth enamel.
 Contact your office if you cannot remove an object from between your teeth.
 We have special dental tools that can help.

 - Excessive Bleeding: If your gums bleed when you brush or floss between your teeth, you have gingivitis.
 Although gingivitis is not a dental emergency, it can quickly develop into gum disease.
 However, excessive bleeding, particularly following a dental procedure, is abnormal.
-Following a procedure such as tooth extraction, the extraction site may continue bleeding for several more hours.
+Following a procedure such as a tooth extraction, the extraction site may continue bleeding for several more hours.
 But if a blood clot has not formed at the site and keeps bleeding, call our office.
 Excessive bleeding is abnormal and often a sign of a bigger problem.

 Schedule a Dental Appointment Today